luisgrana2/paddletenisAI/README.md

 ## Overview

 Welcome to the Paddle vs Tennis Classification Project!
-This project focuses on developing a machine learning model to distinguish between images of paddle and tennis sports.
-By leveraging advanced image processing and classification techniques, our goal is to accurately classify images into either the paddle or tennis category.
-This project is ideal for demonstrating skills in image classification and machine learning.
+This project focuses on developing a machine learning model to distinguish between features of paddle and tennis sports.
+By leveraging advanced classification techniques, our goal is to accurately classify images into either the paddle or tennis category.
+This project is ideal for demonstrating skills in machine learning.

 ## Table of Contents